Lewis Carroll: Death

 Dodgson died of pneumonia following influenza on 14 January 1898, less than two weeks before his 66th birthday, at his sisters' home "The Chestnuts" in Guildford, Surrey.
 His funeral was held at the nearby St Mary's Church.
 He was interred at the Mount Cemetery in Guildford.
 In 1935, Dodgson was commemorated at All Saints' Church, Daresbury, in its stained glass windows depicting characters from Alice's Adventures in Wonderland.

 Controversies and mysteries

 The Secret World of Lewis Carroll (2015) BBC documentary

 A BBC documentary from 2015, The Secret World of Lewis Carroll, critically examined Dodgson's relationship with Alice Liddell and her sisters.
 It was produced by Swan Films.
 Clare Beavan was the director.
 The documentary is divided into two parts.
 The second part explored the possibility that Dodgson's rift with the Liddell family (and his temporary suspension from the college) might have been caused by improper relations with their children, including Alice.
 The research for the documentary found a "disturbing" full frontal nude of Alice's adolescent sister Lorina during filming, and speculated on the "likelihood" of Dodgson taking the photo.
-The photo currently exists in the archives of the Musée Cantini in Marseille, and was attributed to what could be read as "L. Carroll" by an unknown hand.
+The photo exists in the archives of the Musée Cantini in Marseille, and was attributed to what could be read as "L. Carroll" by an unknown hand.

 It was subsequently revealed in early 2015 by the Carroll scholar Edward Wakeling that the photo first appeared in the 1970s, when it was owned by Parisian photo collectors.
 The provenance of the photo's link to Dodgson could be questioned.
 It was part of a collection of photos purchased by the Musée Cantini in 1994.
 There was no link to Dodgson, and no link to the Liddell family, but this was not explained in the documentary.
 The documentary raised suspicions about Dodgson being a "repressed paedophile", as one of the interviewees, Will Self, put it.
 This aspect was leaked to The Telegraph a week in advance.
 When reviewing the documentary, papers sought to link the 19th-century Carroll with 21st-century sexual conduct revelations about recent paedophiles.
 This attempted link could be considered an act of scapegoating inspired by the press's reactions to the U.K.'s early 2010 Yewtree investigations.
 When problems about the documentary's conduct and research surfaced, The Times and The Telegraph reported it.